Timmesha Davis PhD, LICSW

 Tanadjza Robinson-McCray is a dedicated educator and social worker with more than 10 years of experience supporting young adults in college settings, particularly individuals from historically marginalized communities.
 She earned her Master’s degree in Higher Education from Miami University in 2014 and her Master of Social Work degree from Ramapo College of New Jersey in 2023.

-Her therapeutic approach is strengths-based, faith-informed, and trauma-informed, centered on creating a supportive and affirming space where clients feel empowered to process their experiences, build resilience, and move toward healing and personal growth.
-Tanadjza strives to help clients reconnect with their authentic selves, develop healthier coping strategies, and cultivate greater confidence, balance, and emotional wellness.
+Her therapeutic approach is strengths-based, faith-informed, and trauma-informed, centered on creating a supportive and affirming space where clients feel empowered to process their experiences, build resilience, and move toward healing.
+By helping clients reconnect with their authentic selves and develop healthier coping strategies, Tanadjza strives to cultivate greater confidence, balance, and emotional wellness in every individual she serves.